AllanHasegawa/kelm/README.md

 **Messages** can be UI events, responses from APIs, or the result of computations.

-A good strategy when designing the initial version of a **Model** and **Messages** is to write down every event the UI can generate and everything it can render.

 ### A simple example

 Below is a simple Kelm app.
 Try to read and guess what it does: